Lindsey Graham defends Senate seat in SC, beating out Dem opponent despite record-breaking fundraising

 Democrats need a net gain of three seats in the Senate, and the White House, to win back the majority -- or four seats if President Trump is reelected.
 Republicans have held a 53-47 majority since 2018.

-The races in which Democrats have their best pick up opportunities are against Sens.
+The races in which Democrats have their best pick-up opportunities were against Sens.
 Cory Gardner in Colorado, Martha McSally in Arizona, Thom Tillis in North Carolina and Susan Collins in Maine.